Ignite curiosity.

 With more than half a million visitors each year, Cary Library is a cherished community asset and a source of civic pride.
 Stewardship of this resource includes multiple aspects — from preservation to transformation.

-The Cary Memorial Library is committed to providing unimpeded access to our programs, services and resources.
+The Cary Library is committed to providing unimpeded access to our programs, services and resources.
 Access and inclusion are driving forces behind our work.
 We are actively and intentionally working to increase and improve access for all.

-The Cary Library recognizes the freedom to read and the right to materials that promote open inquiry, critical thinking, and diversity in thought and expression.
-The Cary Library also respects the right for Lexington residents to request reconsideration of library materials using the process outlined in our Collection Development Policy.
-The right to challenge books and materials is protected by the First Amendment as is the right to live in a society free of censorship.
+The Cary Library recognizes your freedom to read and your right to materials that promote open inquiry, critical thinking, and diversity in thought and expression.
 Because the Cary Library serves everyone, differing viewpoints and a diversity of perspectives are to be expected.
 Living in a free society affords us access to information unimpeded by others’ beliefs or viewpoints.
+Not every book will appeal to every reader, but it may have value to others.
+We respect your right to determine what you read, but stand against efforts to censor library collections.

 Access